 Although you have full access to the files and applications of the installed system, there are some limitations.
 The kernel that is running is the one that was booted with the rescue system, not with the change root environment.
 It only supports essential hardware and it is not possible to add kernel modules from the installed system unless the kernel versions are identical.
 Always check the version of the currently running (rescue) kernel with uname -r and then find out if a matching subdirectory exists in the /lib/modules directory in the change root environment.
 If yes, you can use the installed modules, otherwise you need to supply their correct versions on other media, such as a flash disk.
 Most often the rescue kernel version differs from the installed one - then you cannot simply access a sound card, for example.
 It is also not possible to start a graphical user interface.

-Also note that you leave the "change root" environment when you switch the console with Alt-F1 to Alt-F6.
+Also note that you leave the "change root" environment when you switch the console with Alt - F1 to Alt - F6.

-17.5.2.4 Modifying and Re-installing the Boot Loader
+21.5.2.4 Modifying and re-installing the boot loader

 Sometimes a system cannot boot because the boot loader configuration is corrupted.
 The startup routines cannot, for example, translate physical drives to the actual locations in the Linux file system without a working boot loader.

 To check the boot loader configuration and re-install the boot loader, proceed as follows:

-- 1. Perform the necessary steps to access the installed system as described in Section 17.5.2.3, "Accessing the Installed System". - 2.
+- 1. Perform the necessary steps to access the installed system as described in Section 21.5.2.3, "Accessing the installed system". - 2.
 Check that the GRUB 2 boot loader is installed on the system.
-If not, install the package grub2 and run tux > sudo grub2-install /dev/sda
+If not, install the package grub2 and run

+'''

+sudo grub2-install /dev/sda

+'''

-- 3. Check whether the following files are correctly configured according to the GRUB 2 configuration principles outlined in Book "Reference", Chapter 12 "The Boot Loader GRUB 2" and apply fixes if necessary. - /etc/default/grub - /boot/grub2/device.map (optional file, only present if created manually) - /boot/grub2/grub.cfg (this file is generated, do not edit) - /etc/sysconfig/bootloader - 4.
+- 3. Check whether the following files are correctly configured according to the GRUB 2 configuration principles outlined in Book "Reference", Chapter 12 "The boot loader GRUB 2" and apply fixes if necessary. - /etc/default/grub - /boot/grub2/device.map - /boot/grub2/grub.cfg (this file is generated, do not edit) - /etc/sysconfig/bootloader - 4.
 Re-install the boot loader using the following command sequence:

-tux > sudo grub2-mkconfig -o /boot/grub2/grub.cfg

-5. Unmount the partitions, log out from the "change root" environment, and reboot the system:

 '''

+sudo grub2-mkconfig -o /boot/grub2/grub.cfg

+'''

+5. Unmount the partitions, log out of the "change root" environment, and reboot the system:

+'''

-tux > umount -a
+umount -a

 exit

 reboot

 '''

-17.5.2.5 Fixing Kernel Installation
+21.5.2.5 Fixing kernel installation